Shishi42/David-Gnouf/README.md

-# DavidNiouf
+# David Niouf
-A discord bot
+A discord bot.